Key differences between Japanese and Western animation in style, narrative and visual culture

 Realism in personality vs. graphic

-Anime prioritizes the psychological realism and the emotional depth of the characters, even when their designs are stylized.
+The anime prioritizes the psychological realism and the emotional depth of the characters, even when their designs are stylized.

 Thus, the Japanese public connects with multifaceted characters, while the Western public enjoys visually striking or realistic figures.

-Details and symbolism in animation
+Details and symbolism in the animation

 Impact and influence on the global industry